How to Freeze Selected Panes in Excel (4 Suitable Examples)

 Read More: How to Apply Custom Freeze Panes in Excel (3 Easy Ways)

-Freeze Panes Button for Quick Access Toolbar
+Part 2 – Add the Freeze Panes Button to the Quick Access Toolbar

 • Right-click on the Quick Access Toolbar on top of the Excel window and select More Commands from the context menu.
-You can also access this by clicking on the downward-facing arrow available in the toolbar.

 customizing quick access toolbar